publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schIII/ptA/m__us_usc_t22_s6445.md

     (d) __Exceptions__

-        Any action taken pursuant to subsection (a) or (b) of this section may not prohibit or restrict the provision of medicine, medical equipment or supplies, food, or other humanitarian assistance.
+        Any action taken pursuant to subsection (a) or (b) may not prohibit or restrict the provision of medicine, medical equipment or supplies, food, or other humanitarian assistance.

 ([Pub.
 L. 105–292, title IV, § 405][/us/pl/105/292/s405], Oct.
 27, 1998, [112 Stat.
 2806][/us/stat/112/2806].)